CMS 13 and 12 Graph comparison

 InstanceMetadata

-container– the key of the content item that contains this item.owner– the key of the owning content item if the content is in an asset to another content item.path– specifies the hierarchy of containers.
+container– The key of the content item that contains this item.owner– The key of the owning content item when the content is an asset of another content item.path– The hierarchy of containers for this item.

 InstanceMetadata query example: